COVID-19 coronavirus - Advice for incorporated associations and clubs

 Extensions of time to hold Annual General Meetings (AGMs)

-If the association finds that it is necessary to delay or postpone its AGM more than six months after the end of its financial year, the Commissioner can grant an extension.
+An incorporated association must hold an AGM in each calendar year.
+If the association finds it is necessary to delay or postpone its AGM more than six months after the end of its financial year, then the association may apply for an extension.
+The Commissioner can only grant an extension of time if the proposed new AGM date will comply with the requirements to hold an AGM in each calendar year.
 The association must apply for an extension of the timeframe using Form 3- Application requesting further time to hold the AGM.

 Applications can be lodged using our AssociationsOnline service.